massielsepulveda/rmc_q3_2024_week_02_workshop/rmd/daly_report_PARENT.md

 This document compares the Disability-Adjusted Life Year (DALY) diseases burden for three countries: Dominican Republic, Mexico, and Peru.
-We compare the burden due to communicable, maternal, neonatal, and nutritional diseases (CMNN), non-communicable diseases (NCDs), and overall disease burden for these countries.
+We compare the burden due to communicable, maternal, neonatal, and nutritional diseases (CMNN, by M. Sepulveda), non-communicable diseases (NCDs, by J. Zafra), and overall disease burden for these countries.

 The source data is from the Institute for Health Metrics and Evaluation (IHME) Global Burden of Disease (GBD) study.